You are here

 - Pregnancy and Perinatology Branch

-The reorganization maintained the National Center for Medical Rehabilitation Research, an extramural entity established by Congress within the NICHD in 1991.
+The reorganization maintained the National Center for Medical Rehabilitation Research (NCMRR), an extramural entity established by Congress within the NICHD in 1991.
+A Blue Ribbon Panel review in 2014 aimed to clarify the Center’s role in rehabilitation research and led to the establishment of NCMRR as the lead for coordination of rehabilitation research at NIH.

 The NICHD’s intramural research program includes two Divisions that provide expertise ranging from biostatistics, epidemiology, computer sciences, and prevention research to biological and neurobiological, medical, and behavioral aspects of normal and abnormal human development.
+The Division of Intramural Research reorganized in 2015, phasing out its programs and creating new scientific affinity groups.
 Components of these Divisions include:

 - Division of Intramural Population Health Research